Xunnamius/strongbox-switchcrypt/README.md

 First, of course, `make` buselfs:

 ```
-make clean # if you were running tests before now
+make clean # only if you were running tests or making things before now.
+Important for different O/DEBUG levels!
 make
 ```